Next Steps for Admitted Students

 Password (case-sensitive): Quakers1

 The online housing application is now available in Banner, and you will be contacted by email after your deposit is submitted.
-Room and roommate assignments will be complete in mid-summer and posted in MyHousing on Banner.
+Room and roommate assignments will be complete by July 31 and posted in MyHousing on Banner.
 You will receive information by email about contacting your roommate, room information, packing list and check-in date/time.
 If you submit your enrollment deposit after June 30, your housing requests are due within five business days of receiving your housing information.
 Please see our recommended Packing List for suggestions about what you should bring with you.

 All students must complete the student immunization form.
 Print, complete and return it to: